 Today was glazing day.
 And laundry day.
 Glazing and laundry on the same day?
 What could go wrong?
 I shouldn’t ask.
 It is still 2020 after all!
 While eating lunch, I noticed a young Robin drinking from one of Miss Kitty’s handmade water bowls.
 It is nice see other critters enjoying a drink from my … More Behind the Scenes of a Part Time Potter

-I have made many handmade ceramic pet dishes over the years.
 The back porch has a half dozen handmade pet dishes filled to the brim with cool fresh water.
-Just for her.
-Instead, she prefers, what used to be our son’s now grandson’s, Tonka dump truck.
+I made them just for her, Miss Kitty.
+She prefers drinking from the Tonka dump truck.
+It used to be our son’s now it’s our grandson’s Miss Kitty’s.
 So, I keep it filled with cool fresh water. … More You Can Lead a Cat to Water

 Well, this is a first!
 Apparently one of our cats took refuge in my drying box . . .on a bowl!
 LOL